sfortis/rae_price_scraper/README.md

-# RAE Price Scraper for Home Assistant
+# RAE Energy Price Scraper for Home Assistant

-This custom Home Assistant sensor component scrapes electricity prices from the RAE (Regulatory Authority for Energy) website (https://invoices.rae.gr/oikiako/) and provides the price as a sensor in Home Assistant.
+This custom Home Assistant sensor component scrapes electricity prices from the Greek RAE (Regulatory Authority for Energy) website (https://invoices.rae.gr/oikiako/) and provides the price as a sensor in Home Assistant.

 ## Features